josh-collinsworth/joco-sveltekit/src/routes/blog/posts/sveltekit-breaking-changes.md

 One big benefit of the new `+` file system is that **we no longer need to explicitly hide files and folders from the router**.
 This lets us colocate files related to a specific route within that route's folder, without worrying about inadvertently creating new routes.

 <CalloutPlusQuote>

-In the new routing system, we <em>opt in</em> to routes, rather than selectively opting files and folders&nbsp;out.
+In the new routing system, we _opt in_ to routes, rather than selectively opting files and folders&nbsp;out.

 </CalloutPlusQuote>

 Want a page there?
 Put a `+page.svelte` component in.